QMonkey/monkey-nvim/README.md

-        (type an optional command and press <CR>; empty input opens a shell) F4      Toggle the global terminal at the bottom (20 rows) F5      Toggle the global terminal at the right (half width) ,ss     Paste the visual selection / current line into a tmux pane picked via fzf-lua; outside tmux it goes to the F4 global terminal instead ,sf     Paste the current file path
+        (type an optional command and press <CR>; empty input opens a shell) F4      Toggle the global terminal at the bottom (20 rows) F5      Toggle the global terminal at the right (half width)
-,sp     Type a prompt and paste it
-,sm     Submit (Enter) the message composed in the target pane — content
-        comes from ,ss/,sf/,sp
-,sa     Attach a pane (persisted per project via shada) so sends skip the picker ,sd     Detach the attached pane

-,ss/sf/sp only paste — the target stays free to compose around them; ,sm submits with Enter.
 ```

 F4 and F5 toggle the same global terminal — either key hides it while visible, and it reopens with job and scrollback intact in whatever tab you are in.
 F3 opens an extra terminal per invocation; the command runs as a job and the window stays open showing `[Process exited N]` afterwards.